 - Brand Focus

 Consequently, this kind of copy is written to convince prospects to take a straight desired action.
-It’s mostly to sell a product online, have prospects signup for free information.
+It’s mostly to sell a product online, and have prospects signup for free information.

 Examples of Direct Response: